Engee documentation

 Details

-The derivative of the anhysteresis (no hysteresis) B-H curve near zero field strength.
-Set as the average of the derivative of the positive and negative hysteresis curves.
+The derivative of the anhysteretic (without hysteresis) B-H curve is near zero field strength.
+It is set as the average value of the derivative of the positive and negative hysteresis curves.

 Dependencies

-To use this parameter, set parameter Magnetization inductance parameterized by value Magnetic flux density versus magnetic field strength characteristic with hysteresis.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 Units